densh/densh.github.com/quasiquotes.md

     scala> val q"f(..${ints: List[Int]})" = q"f(1, 2, 3)"
     ints: List[Int] = List(1, 2, 3)

+Analogously to lifting it would unlift arguments of the function elementwise and wrap the result into a list.

+### Bring your own <a name="bring-your-own-unliftable"> </a>

+Similarly to liftables one can define your own unliftables:

+    implicit val unliftPoint = Unliftable[points.Point] {
+      case q"_root_.points.Point(${x: Int}, ${y: Int})" => Point(x, y)
+    }

+Here one needs to pay attention to a few nuances:

+0. Similarly to `Liftable`, `Unliftable` defines a helper `apply` function in companion to simplify creation of `Unliftable` instances which takes a type parameter `T` and a partial function `PartialFunction[Tree, T]` and returns `Unliftable[T]`.
+At all inputs where partial function is defined it's expected to unconditionally return instance of `T`.

+1. Pattern used in this unliftable will only match fully qualified reference to Point that starts with `_root_`.
+It won't match other possible shapes of the reference and they have to be specified by hand.
+This problem is caused by lack of [referential transparency](#referential-transparency).

+2. The pattern will also only match trees that have literal `Int` arguments.
+   It won't work for other expressions that might evaluate to `Int`.

 ### Standard Unliftables <a name="standard-unliftables"> </a>